phaethonp/phaethonp/readme.md

 ## How WE-AI Works
 WE-AI serves as a virtual assistant in the property development industry, facilitating effective communication and coordination among architects, contractors, and investors.
 Here's how we can support you:

-### For GPs seeking Direct Investments:
+#### For GPs in Need for High-Potential Investment Opportunities
-We identify and structure high-potential property development opportunities backed by data-driven market analysis and feasibility studies.
+WE-AI's AI platform identifies and structures high-potential property development opportunities, backed by data-driven market analysis and feasibility studies.<br>
 ### For GPs interested in Partnerships:
 We establish partnerships for large-scale property development projects.